A good way to get lazy bowels moving

 And everyone else…

 People with irritable bowel syndrome may experience discomfort when eating salsify.
 This is generally short-lived, and salsify may be gradually re-introduced when symptoms are light or during remission.
+If you do have IBS, we recommend that you see a dietitian to work out an adapted diet.

 Where does it come from?